Updated · Feb 11, 2024

 Explaining why your service is necessary by using the word because early on in outreach emails has the same psychological effect, leading to a potential 45% increase in response rate.

-Social networks follow logic of their own but optimizing your social media content for search engines is never a bad idea.
+Social networks follow the logic of their own but optimizing your social media content for search engines is never a bad idea.

 Forbes SEO statistics point to the importance of SEO for YouTubers.